szymonmichalski/starid-1/docs/index.md

 *2.11.2017*

-for writing nouns deterministically, regardless of yaw, stars can be ordered by distance from the image center. there's some abiguity from variation of the distances with yaw because of pixelation. here's a section of starlist, showing starndx, x and y coordinates, and distance from the center.
+for writing nouns deterministically, stars can be ordered by distance from the image center. there's some ambiguity from variation of the distances with yaw because of pixelation. here's a section of starlist, showing starndx, x and y coordinates, and distance from the center.

     [[64, -5.5, 3.5, 6.52],
      [8854, -4.5, -6.5, 7.91],